Die glückliche Hand: Literary–dramatic connections

 In Lucky Hand, the dreamer (the Man) is an artisan.
-He forges a diadem in one hammer blow (a tertian chord of twelve tones, scene 3 m.
-115), recalling the forging scene from Richard Wagner's opera Siegfried (1851–1871).
+He forges a diadem in one hammer blow (set to a tertian chord of twelve tones, scene 3 m.
+115), recalling the forging scene from Wagner's opera Siegfried (1851–1871).
 He is then seized as if by pangs of emotion in an overwhelming storm of light (the "color crescendo", scene 3 m.
 126), an episode echoed in Thomas Mann's novel Doctor Faustus (1947), whose quasi-Schoenbergian genius gains artistic inspiration and visions via syphilitic seizures in a deal with the Devil.
 (Note: Schoenberg was known for writing some music swiftly when inspired.
 In "Composition with Twelve Tones" (1941), he later wrote that the creative process was more often a "long path [...] where, driven out of Paradise, even geniuses must reap their harvest in the sweat of their brows.")

 Personal relationships

 Tragic love, recurring in Schoenberg's work since Verklärte Nacht (1899), Gurre-Lieder (1900–03, 1910–11), and Pelleas und Melisande (1902–03), turned personal in 1908.
 His wife Mathilde, a pianist and composer Alexander von Zemlinsky's sister, left him for a mutual friend and colleague, Fauvist and Expressionist painter Richard Gerstl.
 Composition student Anton Webern helped convince her to return to Schoenberg and their two children.
 Gerstl died by suicide, and Schoenberg may have also contemplated suicide while processing this psychological trauma in Lucky Hand and other works from this time, which often express anxiety.
 (Note: His son-in-law Felix Greissle tied Lucky Hand to this crisis.)

 Mathilde handled some clerical work for the opera.
 After frequent illness she died in 1923; Schoenberg self-medicated and wrote a requiem text.
 In 1924 he married Gertrud Kolisch (pseudonym: "Max Blonda"), sister of the Kolisch Quartet's first violinist Rudolf Kolisch.
 They collaborated on the Zeitoper (opera of the time) Von heute auf morgen (From Today to Tomorrow, 1928–29).
 She made a 1930 schematic of Lucky Hands "color crescendo".